jmarcbalbada/techno-dynamic-v2/README.md

-# Techno-Dynamic-Learning
+# Techno-Dynamic-Learning V2 (TechnoDynamic V2)

-A user-friendly learning management system for Technopreneurship course with AI Chatbot as their assistant
+Techno-Dynamic-Learning V2 is an advanced learning management system designed specifically for technopreneurship courses.
+Building upon the foundation of Techno-Dynamic-Learning V1, this extended version incorporates dynamic content generation and insightful suggestions based on frequently asked questions (FAQ) from students.

+# Features

+- User-friendly interface
+- AI Chatbot assistant for personalized support
+- Dynamic content generation based on student inquiries
+- Insights and suggestions derived from FAQ data
+- Enhanced learning experience for both educators and students

 # Project Instructions